 - How do their promotion banners look like?

 - Do they have links to social media?
 Where are they placed?

 - Are their social media pages or channels active?
 What content do they publish there?
 How do they interact with their followers?

 - How many reviews do they have?
 How often do they answer questions?

-Pay attention to all the areas and features you wanted to have on your website, and please do not forget to make notes.
+Pay attention to all the areas and features you wanted to have on your site.
+Make a site analysis checklist and please do not forget to make notes.

-To get deeper expertise, fall back on secret shopping.
-This step will be necessary for improving the customer experience on your own website.
+To get deeper expertise, fall back on secret shopping, which is necessary for improving the customer experience on your own website.
 Therefore, try to be a difficult customer if you want to find out all pitfalls of the purchasing process, and learn from their mistakes in future.